pallotron/pvmlab/README.md

-# Go QEMU Provisioning Lab for macOS
+# pvmlab: A Simple QEMU based provisioning lab for macOS

 This project provides a command-line tool, `pvmlab`, to automate the setup of a simple virtual provisioning lab on macOS.
 It uses `QEMU`, `socket_vmnet`, `cloud-init`, and `Docker` to create and manage a two-VM environment.